Imagination Technologies: History

 On 3 April 2017, Imagination Technologies' stock prices fell by 70% after it reported that Apple planned to stop using its intellectual property within its system-on-chips within the next two years.
 Apple accounted at the time for more than half of the company's revenue.
 The following month, Imagination Technologies announced that it would enter into a dispute resolution process seeking that Apple license its intellectual property, arguing that Apple "has not presented any evidence to substantiate its assertion that it will no longer require Imagination’s technology, without violating Imagination’s patents, intellectual property, and confidential information".
 The company also announced that it would sell its MIPS and Ensigma businesses.
 Imagination Technologies sold MIPS processor rights to Tallwood MIPS Inc in 2017.
 MIPS Technologies was acquired by Wave Computing in 2018, where "MIPS operates as an IP licensing business unit".

 On 15 May 2017, Sondrel announced it had signed an agreement to acquire the IMG Works division.

-On 22 June 2017, Imagination Technologies' board of directors announced it was putting the entire company up for sale and, on 25 September 2017, they announced that the company was being acquired by Canyon Bridge, a private equity fund ultimately owned by the Chinese government.
+On 22 June 2017, Imagination Technologies' board of directors announced it was putting the entire company up for sale and, on 25 September 2017, it announced that the company was being acquired by Canyon Bridge, a private equity fund ultimately owned by the Chinese government.
 In November 2017 the sale to Canyon Bridge was approved in a transaction which valued the business at £550 million (£1.82 per share).
 Since the sale to Canyon Bridge, there have been security concerns over possible technology transfers to Chinese state-owned enterprises, leading to key executives of Imagination being summoned to appear before the Foreign Affairs Select Committee of the British parliament.

 Once the sale was complete CEO Andrew Heath and CFO Guy Millward both departed.
 The CEO position was taken over by Leo Li; Li was replaced in turn by Ron Black in December 2018.

 On 2 January 2020, Imagination Technologies announced a new multi-year license agreement with Apple including access to a wider range of Imagination's IP in exchange for license fees.
 This deal replaced the prior deal signed on 6 February 2014.

 On 5 October 2020, Imagination Technologies announced Simon Beresford-Wylie as its new chief executive officer.

 On 30 November 2020, Imagination Technologies announced the sale of its Ensigma Wi-Fi development operations and Wi-Fi IP tech assets to Nordic Semiconductor.

 On 8 January 2021, Imagination announced revenues of $125 million for 2020, an increase of 44% on 2019.

 On 11 January 2023, Glassdoor listed Imagination as the 16th best place to work in the UK.